AdamCoscia/Paintings-By-Comparison/README.md

 4. Run `npm start` in the same directory:
    - This should spin up a webpage automatically at <http://localhost:3000/>
    - If you see a landing page for the project, then congrats!
 You're ready to start working on the app!
+5. When you want to close the app, hit `COMMAND/CTRL+C` and type `Y`

 ### 2. Install Python, venv and packages

 1. Install [Python 3.8](https://www.python.org/)
    - You can download a Python installer for your operating system from <https://www.python.org/downloads/release/python-380/>
-2. Open your command line/terminal (if not open from installing Node.js) and navigate to _server/_
+2. Open your command line/terminal (if not open from installing Node.js) and navigate to the _server/_ directory of this repo
 3. Run the following commands based on which operating system you use:

 ---